Sylgee/Sylgee/README.md

 * Machine Learning
 * Artificial Intellience and Deep Learning

-I plan to post more DS, ML and AI projects on here as I make progress.
+I plan to push more DS, ML and AI projects on here as I make progress.